Orange County Sheriff's Department: Post-World War II

-In 1946, retired NFL star and former deputy James A. Musick came home from the war and successfully ran for the office of sheriff, assuming command in 1947.
-He would serve as sheriff for the next twenty-eight years – the longest term in department history.
+In 1946, retired NFL star and former deputy James A. Musick came home from the war and successfully ran for the office of Sheriff, assuming command in 1947.
+He would serve as Sheriff for the next twenty-eight years – the longest term in department history.
 When he took office, the county was still mostly rural, with a population of 216,000 served by a department of only seventy-six.
 During Musick's administration, a number of divisions and facilities were commissioned that remain active to this day.
 He implemented the county's first crime lab, its first Peace Officer's Training Center (now known as the Katella Facility), and the nation's first law enforcement Explorer post.
 The 1960s saw the construction of the Orange County Industrial Farm (later renamed the James A. Musick Jail Facility), the Theo Lacy Facility, and the headquarters and central jails still in use today.
 In response to the civil unrest of the late 1960s, Musick formed the Emergency Action Group Law Enforcement (EAGLE) team, a group of deputies with specialized training in various riot control and specialized tactics.
-Although the team disbanded several years later, certain platoons evolved into the modern-day SWAT, Hazardous Devices, and Mounted Patrol units.
-The department grew even larger when the Coroner's Office merged with it in 1971.
+Although the team disbanded several years later, certain platoons evolved into the modern-day SWAT, hazardous devices, and mounted patrol units.
+The department grew even larger when the coroner's office merged with it in 1971.
 By the time Musick retired in 1974, the county had expanded to a rapidly urbanizing population of over 1,400,000, with the department having grown to a staff of over 900.

 Musick's handpicked successor was Brad Gates, who became sheriff in 1975.
 The department continued its rapid expansion during his administration, with the merging of two more agencies – the Orange County Harbor Patrol and the Stanton Police Department.
 In response to severe jail overcrowding, the Intake Release Center was opened in 1988, completing the modern-day Central Jails Complex.
 Gates also established the Air Support Bureau and created the Laser Village tactical training center, as well as the county's first DNA laboratory.
 The continuing urbanization of the county resulted in several cities incorporating and becoming contract patrol areas.
 Gates also steered the department through the challenges of a severe county bankruptcy in 1994.
+He also oversaw the final funeral services for Richard Nixon in Yorba Linda that same year.
 By the time he retired in 1999, the department had grown to over 3000 members.